What lucky colors should you wear for Chinese New Year 2024?

 According to tradition, one of the simplest yet effective ways to attract positive energy into one's life is to don a lucky color.
 In 2024, Feng shui experts unanimously declare that the auspicious shade is none other than the lush and captivating emerald green.

-While Pantone’s Color of the Year may be Peach Fuzz, the realm of feng shui introduces a different palette for prosperity and growth.
+While , the realm of feng shui introduces a different palette for prosperity and growth.
 The deep and rich tones of emerald green, reminiscent of the verdant hues found in nature, take center stage as the preferred color to embrace in the Year of the Wood Dragon.
 But is green really the luckiest of them all?

 As we usher in the Year of the Wood Dragon in 2024, many of us are eager to discover the secrets to maximizing our luck, health, wealth and career potential.
 According to an insightful article by the South China Morning Post (SCMP), feng shui brings us new energy, with the annual chart revealing the strength and power of the five elements: Fire, earth, metal, water and wood.